 On the Job Transfer

 On the job transfer occurs when multiple parties work together at the same time.
 Mentorship is a common example.
 Another is an After Action Review, which is a short team meeting reflecting on their successes and finding ways to improve.
-After Action Reviews can occur after any period of work, such a shift, workday, project, etc. The objective is to transfer knowledge on the spot, or indeed, on the job.
+After Action Reviews can occur after any period of work, such as a shift, workday, project, etc. The objective is to transfer knowledge on the spot, or indeed, on the job.

 Serial transfer occurs when the involved parties work together, but not at the same time.
 For example, if different members of your team submit project updates throughout the week, that information will have been transferred serially.
 Companies may consider supplementing serial transfers of information with Knowledge Handover Meetings, where a presenter summarizes the serially transmitted information.